venky-B/Namaste-React/Session-5/README.md

-## Session 4 of Namaste React course:
+# Session 5 of Namaste React course:

-### Topics covered in this session:
+## Topics covered in this session:

-- Creating our first app
-- React Fragment
+- Hooks (usestate)
+- Exports and Imports (Default and Named)
-- props
+- Creating folder structure
-- Config driven UI
-- Virtual DOM
+- implemented search functionality to the app(foodvilla)
-- React reconciliation
+- Components